External vault integration

 • If the cache expires or is missing, Insomnia re-fetches the secret automatically.

-• You can configure cache duration and reset the cache in Preferences > Cloud Credentials.
+• You can configure cache duration and reset the cache in Preferences > Credentials.

 Help us make these docs great!